aratare-jp/kirke/README.md

 > ***TL;DR***: Input treats everything that it receives as pure data whereas a file is only a data store (not the data
 > itself).
 Hence you need an operation to "unbox" the data store and retrieve the data within it.

-There are currently multiple built-in tasks that provide most common functionality, however you can also create your own task which can give you more freedom over how you want to process your data.
+There are multiple built-in tasks that provide most common functionality, however you can also create your own task which can give you more freedom over how you want to process your data.

 Some of the most commonly used tasks are: